-Our first CMHA-S-based product candidate, the EyeGate OBG, is a topically applied 0.75% CMHA-S eye drop formulation that has completed its first-inman clinical trial.
+Our first CMHA-S-based product candidate, the EyeGate OBG, is a topically applied 0.75% CMHA-S eye drop formulation that has completed its first-in-man clinical trial.
 Preclinical studies suggest that the specific CMHA-S chemical modification comprising the EyeGate OBG creates a favorable set of attributes, including prolonged retention time on the ocular surface, and a smooth continuous clear barrier without blur that can minimize mechanical lid friction, reduce repeat injury, and mechanically protect the ocular surface, allowing accelerated corneal re-epithelization.
-It is intended for the management of corneal epithelial defects and to accelerate re-epithelization of the ocular surface following surgery, infections, and other traumatic and non-traumatic conditions.
+It is intended for the management of corneal epithelial wounds/defects and epitheliopathies, and to accelerate re-epithelization of the ocular surface following surgery, infections, and other traumatic and non-traumatic conditions.

 EyeGate OBG is being developed pursuant to a de novo 510(k) regulatory pathway for devices submitted for marketing clearance to the U.S. Food and Drug Administration, or FDA.
 We believe that EyeGate OBG is the first and only eye drop being developed in the U.S. to target acceleration of corneal reepithelization.
-We anticipate initiating a second trial in the third quarter of 2017, for which we expect to report top-line data in the fourth quarter of 2017.
-Assuming positive results from this trial and a subsequent pivotal trial we expect to initiate in the first quarter of 2018 and to report topline data from in the second quarter of 2018, we plan to file de novo 510(k) and CE mark applications in the third quarter of 2018 with potential commercial launch in 2019.
+We anticipate initiating a second trial in the fourth quarter of 2017, for which we expect to report top-line data in the first quarter of 2018.
+Assuming positive results from this trial and a subsequent pivotal trial we expect to initiate in the second quarter of 2018 and to report topline data from in the third quarter of 2018, we plan to file de novo 510(k) and CE mark applications in the fourth quarter of 2018 with potential commercial launch in 2019.